What is a learning aim?

 How do I know which aims to choose?

-How do I make my learning aims for a range of ages and abilities?
+If I’m teaching children, how do I make my learning aims for a range of ages and abilities?

 How often do mentors provide reflections?